 The Well-being of the Singapore Elderly (WiSE) study conducted in 2013 spearheaded by the Institute of Mental Health (IMH), established that the prevalence of dementia is closely linked to the age of the population.
 This nationwide epidemiological study established that the prevalence of dementia was 10% in the elderly population i.e. those aged 60 years and above in Singapore (IMH Media Release, 25 March 2015).
 At The Care Library, we are actually seeing this age threshold lowered.

-More social enterprises are needed to support the care of seniors so that they can lead more fulfilling and purposeful lives.
-The focus is on what seniors can still do despite age, illness or frailty.
 According to Mr Laurence Lien, more experimentation and innovation can be availed for this purpose (The Straits Times, November 22, 2014).
 The Care Library employs a range of strategies to the care, in a positive and vibrant atmosphere.

 Some persons with cognitive impairment / dementia (PCI/D) refuse any day care services due to perceived social stigma or have fear of big group settings.
 A homely disarming library, such as that at The Care Library provides a conducive environment.